hamzasalahds/electricity-consumption-prediction/README.md

-# electricity-consumption-prediction
+# <div align = "center"> Predicting Residential Electricity Consumption Variability Using Temperature & Total Customers </div>
 This project aims to predict residential electricity consumption variability based on temperature changes and the total number of customers.
+Using data analysis and machine learning techniques, the model identifies patterns and key factors driving fluctuations in electricity usage, helping to optimize energy distribution and forecast future demands.
+The repository includes data preprocessing, exploratory analysis, model development, and performance evaluation.